mauberti-bc/sims-docs/docs/getting-started/add-telemetry-devices.md

 When you add a Telemetry Device, the Species Inventory Management System forwards the device information to the BC Telemetry Warehouse.
 The BC Telemetry Warehouse then automatically retrieves data from your devices daily, which you can view, interact with, and export through Species Inventory Management System.

-At the end of your Telemetry Device's deployment, you can remove it from a Known or Marked Animal.
+At the end of your Telemetry Device deployment, you can detach the Device from a Known or Marked Animal.
 This makes that Telemetry Device available to be added to a new Marked or Known Animal by any other user, in any Survey.
-While a Telemetry Device is deployed in the system, it cannot be added to another animal at the same time.
+While a Telemetry Device is deployed, it cannot be added to another animal during the same time.

 ### Compatible devices